 When the doors are open, this is a row of shops and cafes with tables on the sidewalk, but at night they are closed up like this.

-During the afternoon of our last day in Iceland, we took a look at the Saga Museum of Reykjavic which is beside the Northern Lights Store.
+During the afternoon of our visit to Iceland day seven, we took a look at the Saga Museum of Reykjavik which is beside the Northern Lights Store.

 Exterior of Saga Museum, Reykjavik

 This museum tells the history, with waxwork figures, of the early years of of settlement of Iceland by the Vikings from Scandinavia.

 There is a short movie showing how the Museum and waxworks were made, as well as costumes for all ages - you too can be a Viking!

 Warrior Woman - Becky (not a waxwork)